lubenicapp/pixswap/README.md

 direction: ("up", "left", "down", "right")
 line: (the number of the column or row to move [0..4])

+[post] "/puzzles/reset"
+to reset progression on all puzzles

+[post] "puzzles/:id/reset"
+to reset progression on specific puzzle
 ____

 This README would normally document whatever steps are necessary to get the